David Muir: World News Tonight with David Muir

-Also in 2021, Muir traveled to Southern Madagascar to report on what the United Nations World Food Program warned was the world's first climate-change driven famine.
-After the report aired, ABC News viewers donated over $3 million to the World Food Program.
+Also in 2021, Muir traveled to Southern Madagascar to report on what the United Nations World Food Programme warned was the world's first climate-change driven famine.
+After the report aired, ABC News viewers donated over $3 million to the World Food Programme.
 The report earned Muir a prestigious George Polk Award for environmental reporting, as well as two News & Documentary Emmy Awards.

 In 2023, he traveled to South Sudan to report on the historic flooding that had destroyed communities, leading to severe malnutrition as war broke out to the north in Sudan.
 Muir's report South Sudan: Isolated by Water and War earned a News & Documentary Emmy, and anchored ABC News’ climate coverage recognized with a Alfred I. duPont-Columbia award.